benedettoscala/FlappyQuest/README.md

 - Implement a score system
 - Give the player the ability to resize the world
 - Implement hand tracking controllers
+- Fix the normals of the 3D models